 In 2nd place I have Birks located downtown at 620 Saint-Catherine Street West.
 The Rolex AD here is hit or miss in terms of which sales rep assists you.
 Birks is a massive Jewellery and watch shop with a more corporate vibe, the atmosphere can feel cold at times, and the pushy up-selling can be strong.
 Rolex selection at Birks is usually quite thin, even for less desired pieces.
 Display windows are usually partially full, most of the time with nothing very exciting.
 Birks does also carry some other brands such as JLC, Grand Seiko, and they have a large Cartier section.

 Its definitely worth a drop in to see what they have available on the day.
 I would recommend a visit to see how you personally like it, but don’t hold your hopes too high.
+While the sales reps can be hit or miss, the management is rather nice and reasonable.

 - Central location